-- The lack of education on electronic risks to regulators and supervisors. - The lack of institutional infrastructure, including legal, regulatory and law enforcement. - The lack of social capital and technological õbrain drain.ö - A high level of industry concentration in the telecommunications industry.
+The lack of education on dectronic risks to regulators and supervisors.

+- Click Here to approve The lack of institutional infrastructure, including legal, regulatory and law unlimited Pages and Enforcement. - The lack of social capital and technological "brain drain." - A high level of industry concentration in the telecommunications industry.